contactlab/contacthub-sdk-dotnet/README.md

 <a name="AnonymousEvents"/>
 #### Anonymous Events

-The event class allows you to add events to customer even if they do not have immediate access to a customer.
-You can create an event and using BringBackProperties in two different ways: through a sessionID or through a ExternalID.
+The `event` class allows you to add customer events, even if you do not have immediate access to the appropriate customer.
+You can create an event using `BringBackProperties` in two different ways, through:

+* A `sessionID`

+  or:

+* An `ExternalID`

-If you use a sessionID, you must first create a session and then use it in any event.
-At the end when you create a customer, you will associate the customer session and reconcile it to all added events so far.
+If you use a `sessionID`, you must first create a session, then use it for any events.
+When the customer is created, you can associate and reconcile them with all events that have been added so far.

-If you create an event using in BringBackProperties with ExternalID, you will create automatically an empty customer and all events will be associated with him.
-Eventually you will be able to update that customer through the ExternalID.
+If you create an event using `BringBackProperties` with an `ExternalID,` you can automatically create an empty customer, and all relevant events will be associated with them.
+Later, you will can update the associated customer through the `ExternalID`.

-In general the addition of events is not synchronous to which you can not obtain the newly generated id, as it is put in a processing queue.
-Add an anonymous event with a externalID and then reconciles to the customer
+**Examples:**

+Add an anonymous event with a `externalID` and then reconcile it with a customer:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ cs
     string extID = Guid.NewGuid().ToString();